GeneralPancakeMSTR/PublicNotes/lsystems.md

 ...
 ```

-What we can do is take the whole list of lines that make up the tree, and from each extract just their first index (position zero), using Sverchok's `List Item` node.
+To achieve this, we may take the whole list of lines that make up the tree, and from each extract just their first index (position zero), using Sverchok's `List Item` node.

 - Plug matrix-applied line edges into `List Item` node, set to level 3, index 0, Flatten and Wrap (note you have to turn those extra options on explicitly, a must), and show the output.